The scope of discovery

 Representing yourself in a civil case part VII: proceeding with a civil case.
 What is discovery, Mass.
 Trial Court.

 - Bender's forms of discovery, Matthew Bender, loose-leaf, with supplements.

 - The family lawyer’s discovery toolkit, MCLE, 2018.

-- Guerilla discovery, James Publishing, with supplement and CD-ROM.
+- Guerilla discovery, James Publishing, 2014, with supplements and CD-ROM.

 - Massachusetts litigation forms and analysis, 1995, by Anthony Doniger, Law Cooperative Publishing, loose-leaf with updates.

 - Massachusetts pleading and practice: Forms & commentary, Matthew Bender, loose-leaf with updates.

 - Model interrogatories, 2014, James Publishing, with supplements.